igncp/demos/research/charts-checklist.md

     - Avoid one-letter names
     - Avoid very generic names unless intentional
         - For example: 'data', 'content', 'parsed', diminutives
-        - Inside reusable charts, the data can be generic
+        - Inside reusable charts, the data names can be generic
 - Add references to relevant documentations
 - Add some personal description of the implementation, under the `docs` array in the info
 - Use `import { foo, bar } from "baz"` instead of `import * as baz from "baz"` where possible